MSPA Program Overview

 Note for Potential Students

 The university does not offer degrees in pre-health professions.
 However, a student can enroll in a pre-health profession track and choosing a corresponding bachelor's degree.
 Therefore, a student planning a professional career as a Physician Assistant may want to consider the disciplines of Physiology, Anatomy, Biological Science, Chemistry, Radiological Sciences, Health Care Management, Psychology, Nursing, or other health-related undergraduate majors.
-Remember that in addition to a bachelor’s degree, you must be a U.S. citizen or have a permanent resident visa, must have completed a minimum of 60 semester hours of coursework (including all required prerequisite courses) in a regionally accredited, degree-granting college/university, achieve high grades in prerequisite courses, complete the GRE, and have strong references to be considered for admission to the SIU School of Medicine PA Program (please see the section below "Applicants" for more detailed information).
+Remember that in addition to a bachelor’s degree, you must be a U.S. citizen or have a permanent resident visa, must have completed a minimum of 60 semester hours of coursework (including all required prerequisite courses) in a regionally accredited, degree-granting college/university, achieve high grades in prerequisite courses, and have strong references to be considered for admission to the SIU School of Medicine PA Program (please see the section below "Applicants" for more detailed information).
 Health care experience preferred.

 The Physician Assistant Program curriculum includes intense PBL modules combined with clinical experiences.
 These units of study are based on the most common disease states and preventive medicine guidelines utilized in medical practice.
 The curriculum is designed to prepare primary care providers for medical practice.
 All physician assistant courses are sequenced and are required of all students.
 The first year of study (Phase I: Didactic) is on campus in Carbondale.
 The second year (Phase II: Clinical Rotations)is completed at hub sites at several Illinois and Southeast Missouri locations.
 The second-year students may be required to relocate to one of these.
 Phase III is the eight-week Preceptorship and students may complete this at a site of their choice, with faculty approval.
 More complete curriculum information is available elsewhere on this website.